 “Affiliates” means any company which is controlled by Syngenta AG or one of its subsidiaries.
 The term “control” shall mean in this context the direct or indirect ownership of more than fifty percent (50%) of the voting rights of a company, the power to nominate more than half of the directors, or the power otherwise to determine the policy of a company or organisation.

-“Buyer” means the person(s) or company whose order for the Goods is accepted by the Company in accordance with Condition 2.3 or 2.4.
+“Buyer” means the person(s) or company whose order for the Goods is accepted by the Company in accordance with Condition 2.3.